sajjadhs/NetworkIPS-SDK/README.md

   }
 ```

-Note: If you are going to publish you app to realworld then make IsSandBox:false
+Note: If you are going to publish your app to the Realworld/Production, then set IsSandBox to False

-Register the NetworkIPSService in your startup:
+For Asp.net core register the NetworkIPSService at the startup:

 ```c#
 services.Configure<NetworkIPSConfig>(options => Configuration.GetSection("NetworkIPSConfig").Bind(options));
 services.AddSingleton<INetworkIPSService,NetworkIPSService>();
 ```

-And finally your payment controller can be like below:
+And your payment controller can be like below:
 ```c#
 public class PaymentController : Controller
     {